 - Arrest Warrant Issued Against You in Singapore: What to Do

 - Police Arrest Procedure in Singapore

-- Can a civilian arrest a criminal in Singapore?
+- Can the Public Make a Citizen's Arrest in Singapore?

 - Surrender of Passport to the Police and How to Get It Back